Reception Conditions

 Under Phase Two, it is proposed that all accommodation provided will be own-door, self-contained houses or apartments for families, with single people housed in either own-door or own-room accommodation.
 Accommodation will be located in all counties and the location and number of applicants to be accommodated in each county will be determined according to a national settlement pattern.
 Different supports will apply to the applicant depending on the accommodation strand provided.
 For vulnerable persons, supports will be provided by not-for-profit organisations contracted and funded by the Department of Children, Equality and Disability, Integration and Youth to provide the service in a particular location.
 Whereby the applicant is not deemed vulnerable, resettlement workers, overseen by the Department of Children, Equality, Disability, Integration and Youth, will act at county level to link applicants with supports and services.
 Applicants and their families will have the right to access mainstream services, including education and health services.
 Access to further intensive English language supports will also be provided.[36]

 Following the publication of the White Paper, a team was established in the Department of Justice in order to lead the transition to a new accommodation model for international protection applicants.
-Additionally, the Minister for Children, Equality, Disability, Integration and Youth, Roderic O’Gorman has appointed a programme board, including officials from the relevant Departments and agencies and independent members from various non-governmental organisations tasked with overseeing the transition to the new model.
+Additionally, the Minister for Children, Equality, Disability, Integration and Youth, Roderic O’Gorman appointed a programme board, including officials from the relevant Departments and agencies and independent members from various non-governmental organisations tasked with overseeing the transition to the new model.
 The programme board has met four times since it was established, with a fifth meeting scheduled for mid-December 2021.
 Minister O’Gorman also appointed a three-person external advisory group to act as an independent observer and oversee the implementation of the new model.
 Additionally, it was announced that the Department of Children, Equality, Disability, Integration and Youth, working with the Housing Agency, had begun the acquisition of properties for use during phase 2, that is, after people have completed an initial four months in a reception and integration centre and are moved into the community.
-It was envisaged that applicants would move into this accommodation beginning in 2022 and for this process to accelerate in the following years as more properties are acquired.[40]
-However, in light of the continuing accommodation crisis, it has become apparent that the Government’s aim of ending Direct Provision by 2024 is no longer feasible.[41]
-At the time of writing, the Department of Children was carrying out an overall review of the projected timelines and deliverables contained within the White Paper, taking account of both the delays that have arisen as a consequence of the war in Ukraine and the impact of the substantial increase in numbers of individuals seeking international protection.
-This review will seek to reassess the projections underpinning the White Paper, as well as considering whether it is preferable to prioritise the implementation of certain aspects of the White Paper reforms over others.[42]
+It was envisaged that applicants would move into this accommodation beginning in 2022 and for this process to accelerate in the following years as more properties are acquired.[37]
+However, in light of the continuing accommodation crisis, it has become apparent that the Government’s aim of ending Direct Provision by 2024 is no longer feasible.[38]
+Following a review conducted by the Department of Integration of projected timelines and deliverables contained in the White Paper, and a reassessment of the projections underpinning proposed reforms.[39] the Minister for Integration announced that bring a revised White Paper to Cabinet in November 2023 setting out a longer-term plan to end the system of Direct Provision.[40]
+On the 27 March 2024 the Department of Children, Equality, Disability, Integration and Youth published a ‘Comprehensive Accommodation Strategy for International Protection Applicants’.[41]
+The Irish Refugee Council stated in a press release[42] that, while the plan has several positive elements such as confirmation of a child benefit style payment and accommodation for vulnerable groups, it is extremely light on detail, dependent on funding that is not yet confirmed, and crucially, does not demonstrate a sufficiently urgent way to end the current homelessness crisis.

 Joint Committee on Justice and Equality